 Projecting a robust and engaging vision is critical to this audience.
 Instead of throwing out a laundry list of features that won’t excite anyone, paint a cohesive and compelling picture that leaves them in an excited state of anticipation.

-These conversations should clue them in to the journey your product is on.
-It should convey the direction of the product, it’s key milestones, and place a heavy emphasis on benefits to the users (and not much else).
+These conversations should clue them into the journey your product is on.
+It should convey the direction of the product, its key milestones, and place a heavy emphasis on benefits to the users (and not much else).

 A customer-facing roadmap may be the method to communicate this information.
 But customer-facing roadmaps also come with their own set of caveats and should skip dates and implementation details in favor of broader themes.

 Avoid stepping into the trap of delving into the details and doling out the specifics.
 Sure, they want them, but offering up these particulars only sets you up for disappointment when things get delayed or dropped.

 Meanwhile, this communication stream should be a two-way street.
 There should be easy and convenient methods for them to tell you what they want to see, what troubles they’re having and which features might improve their experience.

 Of course, they won’t all be actionable.
 But there should be a clear feedback loop in place to let them know their input is appreciated.
 It should also alert them if and when their ask becomes a reality.